 Vassar Faculty and Students

-The Art Center seeks to support faculty and students from, and across, multiple disciplines.
-Museum staff, and in particular the Andrew W. Mellon Coordinator of Academic Programs, help facilitate the discovery of meaningful connections between the works of art in the collection and diverse fields of study.
-In recent years, faculty and students from departments as wide-ranging as Environmental Studies, French and Francophone Studies, Political Science, and Classics have made use of the collection.
+The Loeb seeks to support faculty and students from, and across, multiple disciplines.
+Museum staff, and in particular the Andrew W. Mellon Curator of Academic Programs, help facilitate the discovery of meaningful connections between the works of art in the collection and diverse fields of study.

 - Because space in the project gallery is limited, a 2-month advance notice is recommended.
-We can sometimes work with a 1-2 week notice, but not all requests will be able to be filled within that short timeframe.
+We can sometimes work within a shorter time frame, but not all such requests can be accomodated.

-- Professors usually request 3-5 objects, but we make every effort to accommodate more if needed.
+- A typical request is 3-5 objects, but we make every effort to accommodate more if needed.

-- When you have a request, please email Joann Potter (firstname.lastname@example.org).
+- When you have a request, please email Elizabeth Nogrady (firstname.lastname@example.org).
 Provide as much of the following information as possible, including:

 - Artist/title or accession number